 Only exported fields of struct types shown up in a package can be used in other packages by importing the package.
 We can view non-exported struct fields as private/protected member variables.

 The field tags and the order of the field declarations in a struct type matter for the identity of the struct type.
 Two unnamed struct types are identical only if they have the same sequence of field declarations.
-Two field declarations are identical only if their respective names, their respective types and their respective tags are all identical.
+Two field declarations are identical only if their respective names, their respective types and their respective tags are all identical, and they are both embedded fields or not.
 Please note, two non-exported struct field names from different packages are always viewed as two different names.

 A struct type can't have a field of the struct type itself, neither directly nor recursively.